39 W. Main Street

 A “Primary Election” is one in which only enrolled members of a party may vote for the purpose of nominating party candidates and electing party officers.
 In any election district, if a race is uncontested, no primary is held.

-A “Primary Election” is held on the first Tuesday after the second Monday in September before every general election unless otherwise changed by an act of the legislature.
-Polls are open for voting from Noon until 9:00 p.m.
+A “Primary Election” is held on the first Tuesday after the second Monday in June before every general election unless otherwise changed by an act of the legislature.
+Polls are open for voting from 6am until 9:00 p.m.

 The board of elections canvasses the returns of the primary elections as early as possible within nine days from the day upon which the primary election is held.
 The board tabulates the number of votes cast for all the candidates for nomination to each public office or for election to a party position, and the number of votes cast for each such candidate.
 The candidate receiving the highest number of votes shall be the nominee of his party in the general election for such office or will be elected to a party position.